marckoch/billpayevolutiondemo/Refactoring3AcyclicRelationships/README.md

 # Artefact

-Please note: `billpay.war` (like in previous step) only contains the classes from `ui` package, all others are included in lib `bill.jar` and new `audit.jar`
+Please note: `billpay.war` (like in previous step) only contains the classes from `ui` package, all others are included in lib `audit.jar`, `bill.jar` and `financial.jar`

-    ➜  git:(master) ✗ jar tf Refactoring2AbstractComponents/deploy/billpay.war
+    ➜ git:(master) ✗ jar tf Refactoring3AcyclicRelationships/deploy/billpay.war
     META-INF/
     META-INF/MANIFEST.MF
     WEB-INF/